Showing posts with label buy piano. Show all posts

 • If you can, get professional help.

 Any piano may be better than no piano but if you go to the trouble of looking for a useable piano, it helps if it actually works and is tuneable.
 These basics cannot be assumed if you are looking for the cheapest piano available.
-The pianist who has to play it, might play it once and never again if he feels it is too much of a challenge.
+Once bought and delivered, the pianist who has to play it, might, from disappointment, choose never to play it again.
+This is a very sad outcome from the piano hunt that started out so optimistically!

 Generally speaking, for most piano-owners, the average time between tunings is getting longer all the time: months turn into years and all that time the pitch will be gradually sinking.
 Claims that a piano for sale was tuned 6 months ago, though not meant to deceive, might be a little exaggerated.
 A vague "recently tuned" is probably more truthful, but could mean 2 or 3 years ago!